 President of Belarus accuses Russia of lying, warns of revolution plot

-Belarusian President Alexander Lukashenko on Tuesday accused Russia of lying about the presence of Russian security contractors in Belarus and said unnamed forces were trying to carry out a revolution but would fail.
-Lukashenko, in power since 1994, is up for re-election on Sunday and faces his biggest challenge in years amid public anger over his handling of the coronavirus pandemic, the economy and human rights.
+Belarusian President Alexander Lukashenko accused Moscow on Tuesday of lying in a row about the arrest of a group of Russian security contractors in Minsk, and said unnamed forces were plotting a revolution that would fail.

-Belarus detained the Russian contractors last week and opened a criminal case into them, saying it suspected "the preparation of terrorist acts".
-It suggested the men may be linked to Lukashenko's political rivals.
-Russia, traditionally a close ally, has said the detained men were merely transiting via Belarus en route to a third country and had no plans to try to influence Belarusian domestic politics.
+In a fiery address to the nation as early voting began in an election in which he is seeking to extend his 26-year rule, Lukashenko said he would protect Belarus from opponents he portrayed as wreckers controlled by "puppet masters" abroad.
+He faces his toughest challenge for years in Sunday's election because of public anger over his handling of the COVID-19 pandemic, the economy and human rights in the strategically important east European country of 9.5 million.

-In a fiery speech to the nation on Tuesday, Lukashenko called those assertions "a lie" and said the detained men had confessed to everything.
-They had been given orders to enter Belarus and await further instructions, he said.
-There was no immediate reaction from Moscow, which has in the past dismissed Lukashenko's criticism of it as emotional.
+Before the election there have been mass protests, some of Lukashenko's opponents have been arrested on what they call trumped-up charges and Minsk has said it suspects the security contractors arrested this month were preparing "terrorist acts".
+Russia has said the detained men were transiting Belarus to a third country, but Lukashenko said those assertions were "all lies".

 - READ MORE ON: